-In the Rundberg Lane area, the City and its public partners will need to evaluate opportunities to locate needed City or other governmental facilities and infrastructure improvements in the area as one mechanism to address employment, reduce crime, and meet other social needs in the area in alignment with the efforts of the Restore Rundberg initiative.
+In the North Lamar/Rundberg area, the City and its public partners will need to evaluate opportunities to locate needed City or other governmental facilities and infrastructure improvements in the area as one mechanism to address employment, reduce crime, and meet other social needs in the area in alignment with the overlapping City initiatives in the area, including North Lamar Combined neighborhood plan, North Austin Civic Association neighborhood plan, the Restore Rundberg initiative, the Hispanic Quality of Life Report, and others.

 Many of the other strategic areas in these rings include the outer reaches of major corridors (South First Street, South Congress Avenue, North Lamar Boulevard) which were constructed by TxDOT many years ago and do not meet the City's current standards for storm drain, pedestrian and bicycle mobility infrastructure.
 Departments should seek grants or other partnership opportunities to address the significant costs of storm drain improvements needed to implement many of the mobility and safety needs identified in the Rolling Needs Assessment.
 In the outer edges (Ring 5), where significant population growth is anticipated and quite a few of industrial and mixed use emerging projects are planned, and where there are fewer existing or approved City plans to reference, the approach is to conduct long-range planning to prepare for the anticipated increase in service demands in this area due to future growth.